Doxuno

 INTELLECTUAL PROPERTY ASSIGNMENT

-Each Founder hereby irrevocably assigns to the Company all right, title, and interest in and to any and all intellectual property, inventions, discoveries, developments, improvements, works of authorship, trade secrets, and know-how that are created, conceived, developed, or reduced to practice by such Founder, either solely or jointly with others, during the term of their involvement with the Company and that relate to the Company's business ("Company IP").
-Works of authorship prepared within the scope of a Founder's engagement are intended to be "works made for hire" under 17 U.S.C. §101 of the Copyright Act, and to the extent any such works do not qualify as works made for hire, this Section operates as a present assignment of all rights therein.
+Each Founder hereby irrevocably assigns to the Company all right, title, and interest in and to any and all intellectual property, inventions, discoveries, developments, improvements, works of authorship, trade secrets, and know-how created, conceived, developed, or reduced to practice by such Founder, solely or jointly, during the term of their involvement with the Company and relating to the Company's business ("Company IP").
+Works of authorship prepared within the scope of a Founder's engagement are intended to be "works made for hire" under 17 U.S.C. §101; to the extent any such works do not so qualify, this Section operates as a present assignment of all rights therein.

-Each Founder agrees to execute any documents and take any actions reasonably necessary to effectuate the foregoing assignment and to assist the Company in obtaining, maintaining, and enforcing intellectual property rights in the Company IP (including patent assignments under 35 U.S.C. §261, trademark assignments under 15 U.S.C. §1060, and trade secret protection under the Defend Trade Secrets Act, 18 U.S.C. §1836).
+Each Founder shall execute any documents and take any actions reasonably necessary to perfect the assignment and to assist the Company in obtaining and enforcing IP rights (patent assignments under 35 U.S.C. §261, trademark assignments under 15 U.S.C. §1060, and trade-secret protection under the Defend Trade Secrets Act, 18 U.S.C. §1836).

-Pre-Existing IP: The following pre-existing intellectual property, patents, or software shall be retained by the respective Founders and are expressly excluded from any assignment under this Agreement:
+Pre-Existing IP: The following pre-existing intellectual property is retained by the respective Founders and expressly excluded from any assignment under this Agreement:

 Alex Chen: RoboControl v2.0 (robotics control framework)